spacewalkproject/spacewalk-wiki/HowToInstallProxy.md

   * Machine, where you will install Spacewalk Proxy, must be registered against Spacewalk Server, which you will proxy.
   * A provisioning entitlement for the Proxy server
   * Enable EPEL yum repository

 ## Repository

 RPM downloads of the project are available through yum repositories.
-Set up your yum to point to Spacewalk 2.4 repositories (including *-client).
-For the repo setup specifics, see HowToInstall#SettingupSpacewalkrepo.
+Set up your yum to point to Spacewalk 2.7 repositories (including *-client).
+For the repo setup specifics, see [[HowToInstall]] and [[RegisteringClients]]..
 ## Installation